 - Keeping your feet firmly held in palms, try raising your back upwards.

-- You can lower your back on mat to take some rest.
-This pose can be repeated as many times you wish.
-If you feel tired, you can do it after taking rest.
+- You can lower your back on the mat to take some rest.
+This pose can be repeated as many times as you wish.
+If you feel tired, you can do it after taking a rest.

 - When we do this pose, the pelvic muscles are stretched.
 It provides adequate exercise to the pelvic, abdominal and leg muscles.